Section 144 not a tool to oppress difference of opinion: SC verdict on J&K in 15 points

 - Repetitive orders without giving reasons and not based on material facts will be violative.

-- Suspension of free movement, Internet and basic freedom cannot be an arbitrary exercise of power.
+- Suspension of free movement, the Internet and basic freedom cannot be an arbitrary exercise of power.

-- Expressions through the internet and social media has contemporary relevance.
+- Expressions through the internet and social media have contemporary relevance.